NeuralEnsemble/python-neo/doc/source/read_and_analyze.rst

 :class:`IrregularlySampledSignal` represents continuous time series sampled at non-regular time points.
-This means that instead of specifying the sampling rate or sampling interval, you must specify the array of times at which the samples were made.
+This means that instead of specifying the sampling rate or sampling interval, you must specify the array of times at which the signal was sampled.

 .. ipython::